basp-group/AIRI/README.md

 ## Description

-This repository provides a straightforward MATLAB implementation for the algorithm ``AIRI`` and its constrained variant ``cAIRI`` to solve small scale monochromatic astronomical image problem. ``AIRI`` and ``cAIRI`` are Plug-and-Play (PnP) algorithms used to solve the inverse imaging problem.
+``AIRI`` and its constraint variant ``cAIRI`` are Plug-and-Play (PnP) algorithms used to solve the inverse imaging problem.
 By inserting carefully trained AIRI denoisers into the proximal splitting algorithms, one waives the one waives the computational complexity of optimisation algorithms induced by sophisticated image priors, and the sub-optimality of handcrafted priors compared to Deep Neural Networks.
+This repository provides a straightforward MATLAB implementation for the algorithm ``AIRI`` and ``cAIRI`` to solve small scale monochromatic astronomical imaging problem.
 Additionally, it also contains the implementation of unconstrained PnP and constrained PnP with the [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) denoiser as regularizer.
 The details of these algorithms are discussed in the following papers.

 >[1] Terris, M., Tang, C., Jackson, A., & Wiaux, Y. (2023).
 [Plug-and-play imaging with model uncertainty quantification in radio astronomy](https://arxiv.org/abs/2312.07137v2). *arXiv preprint arXiv:2312.07137.*
 >